fluxninja/aperture/README.md

 ## 🥷 What is FluxNinja Aperture?

-Aperture is the first open-source flow control and reliability management platform for modern cloud applications.
+Aperture is a reliability automation platform for cloud native applications.
+Aperture adaptively protects and recovers applications from outages by techniques such as concurrency limiting, rate limiting and auto-scaling.

 <p align="center">
   <picture>